Government financial support for business

 The Recovery Loan Scheme ensures businesses of any size can continue to access loans and other kinds of finance up to £10 million per business once the existing COVID-19 loan schemes close.

-The Recovery Loan Scheme ensures businesses of any size can continue to access loans and other kinds of finance up to £10 million per business once the existing COVID-19 loan schemes close, providing support as businesses recover and grow following the disruption of the pandemic and the end of the transition period.
+The Recovery Loan Scheme from 6 April - 31 December 2021 ensured businesses of any size could continue to access loans and other kinds of finance up to £10 million per business once the existing COVID-19 loan schemes closed, providing support as businesses continue to recover and grow following the disruption of the pandemic and the end of the transition period.